The4star/pizza_cake/README.md

 ![planning in action](./docs/paper_planning.jpg)

 ### Task Management
 Trello was used in a minimalist way to designate tasks and to keep us on task as we worked through  making the program.
+We also added user stories to help us think like an end user and make sure the app came out with the proper functionallity.

 ![trello](./docs/trello.jpg)

+### User Stories
+* As a user I can order a pizza off the menu of create my own custom pizza.
+* As a user I can add extras to my premade pizza and remove them if i change my mind
+* As a user I can place my order and then re-open the order to amend it later.
+* As a user I can delete items from my order if i change my mind\
+* As a user i can order as many items as i like.
 ### User Journey/Workflow
 A workflow was drawn up to help us know exactly how the app would run which made it alot easier to then make the program:
 ![pizza_cake_workflow](./docs/app_workflow_diagram.jpg)